What is limestone? Understanding the Chemical Composition

 The Solubility of Limestone: Understanding its Impact on Buildings

-Limestone has long been utilized in the construction of buildings due to its durability and aesthetic appeal.
+People have long used limestone in constructing buildings because of its durability and aesthetic appeal.

 However, it is crucial to comprehend the solubility characteristics of limestone as this can have significant implications for the longevity and stability of structures.
 The solubility refers to its ability to dissolve in water or acidic solutions over time.